-The soil scientists, develop simplified recommendations consisting of region-specific soil maps and lab data using the most sophisticated tools techniques available, including machine learning (R scripts), knine, soil infrared spectrometry and remote sensing.
+The soil scientists,develop simplified recommendations consisting of region-specific soil maps and lab data using the most sophisticated tools techniques available, including machine learning algorithm using R scripts and Knime.

-The recommendation is prepared under two different parameters one is soil fertility status and the other is fertilization recommendation for the region-specific soil, which are accessed through a website and an application and provide soil information to farmers, extension workers and interested individuals.
+The recommendation is prepared under two different parameters one is soil fertility status and the other is region specific fertilization suitable for the soil.
+These soil informations are accessed through a website and an application by the concerned stakeholders like farmers, extension workers and interested individuals.

 Find out more about how we can help